-The Company's earnings from continuing operations before income taxes include earnings from foreign jurisdictions of 47% and 84% of the consolidated total for the estimated full-year fiscal 2021 and full-year 2020, respectively.
+The Company's earnings from continuing operations before income taxes include earnings from foreign jurisdictions of approximately70% of the consolidated total for each of the estimated full-year fiscal 2021 and full-year 2020.
 Though most foreign tax rates are now in line with the U.S. tax rate of 21%, the annual effective tax rate is impacted by withholding taxes, losses in jurisdictions where no benefit can be realized, and various aspects of the U.S. Tax Cuts and Jobs Act, such as the Global Intangible Low-Taxed Income, Foreign-Derived Intangible Income and Base Erosion and Anti-Abuse Tax provisions.

-The effective tax rate for the three months ended November 30, 2020 was 31.9%, compared to 13.0% for the comparable prior-year period.
-The effective tax rate for the current-year period resulted in a greater expense than the comparable prior-year period primarily due to prior-year non-recurring benefits related to the adoption of proposed tax regulations in the United States.
+The effective tax rate for the three months ended February 28, 2021 was 0.0%, compared to 17.1% for the comparable prior-year period.
+The effective tax rate for the current-year period was impacted by benefits from the vesting of stock options and tax planning initiatives that are not expected to repeat in future periods.
+The prior-year period was impacted by valuation allowance releases associated with the ability to use tax attributes before expiration.
+The current-year period resulted in less tax expense than the comparable prior-year period primarily due to the impacts of COVID-19 on income, withholding tax, and tax exposures related to our mobile workforce.

-On March 27, 2020, the U.S. government enacted tax legislation containing provisions to support businesses during the COVID-19 pandemic (the "CARES Act"), including deferment of the employer portion of certain payroll taxes, refundable payroll tax credits, and technical amendments to tax depreciation methods for qualified improvement property.
-The CARES Act did not have a material impact on our consolidated financial statements for the three months ended November 30, 2020.
-We are continuing to evaluate the future impact of the CARES Act provisions on our consolidated financial statements.
+The U.S. government continues to enact tax legislation containing provisions to support businesses during the COVID-19 pandemic, including deferment of the employer portion of certain payroll taxes, refundable payroll tax credits and technical amendments to tax depreciation methods for qualified improvement property.
+The enacted legislation did not have a material impact on our consolidated financial statements for the three months ended February 28, 2021.
+We are continuing to evaluate the future impact of the COVID-19-related tax legislation on our consolidated financial statements.